scottellis/madasd/README.md

 Start the **server** in a terminal

-    ~/madasng$ ./madasd
+    ~/madasng$ ./madasd -d
     ./madasd: control listening on port 6000

 Either on the same machine or another, start a **control** terminal

-    /tmp$ nc localhost 6000
+    /tmp$ nc 192.168.10.6 6000
+    ok
     status
-    stopped

-    /tmp$ nc localhost 6000
+    idle
     start
     ok

-    /tmp$ nc localhost 6000
     status
-    started

-    /tmp$ nc localhost 6000
+    running
     stop
     ok

-    /tmp$ nc localhost 6000
-    status
-    stopped
+    disconnect
+    ok

-On the **server** terminal where you started madasd you would have seen this
+On the **server** terminal where you started madasd you would have seen this with debugging (-d) enabled.

-    ~/madasng$ ./madasd
+    ~/madasng$ ./madasd -d
     ./madasd: control listening on port 6000
+    ./madasd: new client: 192.168.10.12
     ./madasd: data thread started: port: 6001
+    ./madasd: status
+    ./madasd: start
+    ./madasd: status
+    ./madasd: stop
+    ./madasd: disconnect
     ./madasd: data thread stopped
+    ./madasd: client disconnect: 192.168.10.12

 Now in the **control** terminal start the driver

     /tmp$ nc localhost 6000

-    start
+In another **data** terminal open a second connection to the server for the data.
+The data port is always the control port + 1.
+Pipe this data to a file.

+    /tmp$ nc localhost 6001 > data.bin

+Back in the control terminal, start the driver, let it run for a little then issue a stop and disconnect.

+The data accumulates fast, ten seconds is fine.

+    /tmp$ nc localhost 6000   < this is already going start
     ok

-In a new **data** terminal (any machine) use nc to pipe the data to a file

-    /tmp$ nc localhost 6001 > data.bin

-Let it run for a little, but not too long, the data accumulates fast.

-Ten seconds is fine.

-Stop the driver in the **control** terminal.

-    /tmp$ nc localhost 6000
     stop
     ok
+    disconnect
+    ok

 The **data** connection should close automatically.

-    /tmp$ nc localhost 6001 > data.bin
+You should have gotten some data.

     /tmp$ ls -l data.bin
     -rw-rw-r-- 1 scott scott 1310720 Dec  3 11:00 data.bin

 You can look at the data with hexdump

-    /tmp$ hd data.bin
+    /tmp$ hexdump -C data.bin
     00000000  41 41 41 41 41 41 41 41  41 41 41 41 41 41 41 41  |AAAAAAAAAAAAAAAA|
     *
     00001000  42 42 42 42 42 42 42 42  42 42 42 42 42 42 42 42  |BBBBBBBBBBBBBBBB|